VEWOXIC/MEME-Indexer/README.md

 # MEME-Indexer 📷🔍

-A CLIP-based meme indexer app that can manage and search your memes on your phone with natural language!
+A CLIP-based meme indexer app that can manage and search the memes on your phone with natural language!

 **Never be without the perfect meme again!** 😎